solomonirailoa/solomonirailoa/README.md

 A recent graduate in Bachelor of Sciences (with Computer Science and Mathematics majors) - University of the South Pacific, Fiji Islands.<br />

-As a passionate programmer, I really enjoy writing codes whether it is for solving real-world problems, or just for fun.<br />
+I am a programmer with a huge passion in writing codes, problem-solving, and teamwork.<br />

 Contacts:<br />
 Feel free to send me an email me at: solomonirailoa@gmail.com<br /><br />